-This is a non-brainer and for me as far as the best Japanese food goes.
-Funnily enough I used to hate sushi when I was younger and yet now as I got older it became my favourite.
+This is a no-brainer for me as far as traditional Japanese food goes.
+Funnily enough, I used to hate sushi when I was younger and yet now as I got older it became my favourite.

 If you don’t eat seafood then this will obviously not interest you.
 But seafood is the best thing you can eat in Japan, in my opinion.
 It’s so fresh, and the Japanese know how to make sushi perfectly (obviously).